-A page for Adoptee and Natural/Birth Mother voices that includes blogs, podcasts, YouTube channels, and articles.
-It is essential reading for any expectant mother considering adoption for her child.
+A page for Adoptee and Natural/Birth Mother voices that includes blogs, podcasts, social media, articles, and more.
+It is essential for any expectant mother considering adoption for her child.

-A page for Adoption studies and statistics.
+A page for adoption studies, statistics, and legal rights in adoption.
 This is critical information for an expectant mom considering adoption for her child.
 It is information that will not be shared with her by an adoption facilitator.
 Every mom deserves an informed choice.